Atlantic County DWI Lawyer Provides Blood & Urine Test Defense

 New Jersey law enforcement has really cracked down on drunk driving in recent years.
 Most of the time, police officers will conduct a blood test when a suspected drunk driving accident results in serious injuries.
 Law enforcement also conducts blood and urine tests for DUI drug arrests.
 There are many variables that can affect the results of a blood or urine test so it’s imperative that you speak with an experienced attorney as soon as possible.
 A knowledgeable DUI attorney can look over the details of your arrest and protect your rights.

-John Tumelty, founding partner of the Law Offices of John W. Tumelty, is a former prosecutor and Atlantic City DWI defense lawyer.
-He appears regularly in South Jersey courtrooms and protects the rights of clients charged with DWI offenses, including first offense DWI, underage DUI, and out-of-state driver DUI.
-Mr. Tumelty represents clients accused of drunk driving throughout the area, including Cape May County and Atlantic County.
+Attorney John Tumelty, founding partner of the Law Offices of John W. Tumelty, is a former prosecutor and Atlantic City DWI defense lawyer.
+He appears regularly in Atlantic County courtrooms and protects the rights of clients charged with DWI offenses, including first offense DWI, underage DUI, and out-of-state driver DUI.
+Mr. Tumelty represents clients accused of drunk driving throughout the area, including Cape May County, Atlantic County and throughout South Jersey.

 What Are Your Legal Rights When You Are Arrested for a DWI in NJ?